HOLIDAYS AND FESTIVALS

 Christmas markets and other festivities gather pace during the month, but remain tasteful and tack-free (a great place to buy wooden toys and pretty tree decorations, for example).
 Kongens Nytorv/Nyhavn and Tivoli are 2 of our favourite markets.

-Copenhagen is served by most major European airlines, including Air France, Aer Lingus, Air Berlin, Alitalia, TAP Portugal, Brussels Airlines, Finnair, Iberia, KLM, Lufthansa, Vueling and LOT Polish Airlines.
-There are also flights to numerous European cities with easyJet, SAS and Norwegian Air Shuttle.
+Within Europe: try easyJet, Air France, Aer Lingus, Air Berlin, Alitalia, TAP Portugal, Brussels Airlines, Finnair, Iberia, KLM, Lufthansa, Vueling, LOT Polish Airlines, SAS and Norwegian Air Shuttle.

-Copenhagen is one of the most bike-friendly cities in the world, with about a third of its population commuting to work by bike on segregated, traffic-free lanes.
+BY BIKE: Copenhagen is bike-friendly.
 During summer, the city provides racks of public bikes in the downtown area, which can be unlocked and used with a returnable deposit.
 Some of our featured hotels offer free bicycles for their guests' use.

-The metro has 2 lines, one of which connects the city centre to the airport.
-It's useful for getting around, with the stations at Christianshavn, Kongens Nytorv and Nørreport (near Rosenborg Slot and the Rundetårn) being the most useful for tourists.
-There's also a network of suburban S-trains (primarily for commuters) and a good bus system.
+BY PUBLIC TRANSPORT: The metro has 2 lines, one of which connects the city centre to the airport.
+The stations at Christianshavn, Kongens Nytorv and Nørreport (near Rosenborg Slot and the Rundetårn) are the most useful for tourists.
+There's also a network of suburban S-trains and a good bus system.